A judge may order your case to go to trial if you and the other party can’t resolve the issues.

 How to Call an Expert Witness

-Generally, expert witnesses can give the court information that is outside the experience and knowledge of the judge (for example, financial experts or child custody and access assessors).
+Generally, expert witnesses can give the court information that is outside the experience and knowledge of the judge (for example, financial experts or parenting time and decision-making responsibility assessors).

 Rules 20.1, 20.2, and 20.3 of the Family Law Rules tell you about experts.

 - A litigation expert, who is engaged by one party to provide opinion evidence for the purpose of litigation in your case.

 - A joint litigation expert, who is a litigation expert engaged by two or more parties in your case (rather than one party).

 - A participant expert, who provides opinion evidence based on the exercise of their skills, knowledge, training, or experience while observing or participating in the events in your case.
 Unlike a litigation expert (including a joint litigation expert), a participant expert is not engaged for the purpose of litigation.
 For example, a doctor who treated your child at a hospital may be a participant expert regarding parenting time or decision-making responsibility issues.

 If you want to call a litigation expert witness to give evidence on parenting time or decision-making responsibility issues, you must cooperate with the other party in your case and use a joint litigation expert (unless the court orders otherwise).

 Before you call a litigation expert (including a joint litigation expert) to provide opinion evidence at trial, you have to: